Distributed Map Classification using Local Observations: Case Studies and Simulations

-We validate the scalability of sparse communication network by using both method trained for $N = 5$ and $T = 15$.
-The result of map dataset with clouds is shown in Table. \ref{table:scale}.
-In the case using sparse communication network (Sparse-<5>), robots preserve performance when new robots join the network without additional training.
-However, performance will decrease for robots trained with complete communication network (Complete-<5>).
-In addition, we test the scalability for complete communication network trained with $N = 80$ and $T = 15$ (Complete-<80>) by reducing number of robots in the network.
+To validate the scalable learning, two models are trained using a complete communication graph (all to all) and our proposed method with $\delta = 4$.
+Both models are trained with $N = 5$, and $T = 15$ on the clouded map dataset.
+As shown in Table. \ref{table:scale}, in the case of using the star graph decomposition (Star-<5>), it preserves a high performance when new robots join the network without additional training.
+However, in the case of using the complete graph (Complete-<5>), the performance will decrease as the number of robots changes.
+Besides, we test the scalability of the complete communication network in the other direction.
+We trained the complete graph with $N = 80$ (Complete-<80>), and it does not preserve the scalability vice versa.

-Our method also reduces computational cost for training with a large number of robots.
-We evaluate the extra training time consumption for complete communication network to reach the same level of Sparse-<5>.
-We evaluated the additional time used for training a model from Complete-<5>, which is faster than training from scratch.
-The result is shown in Table. \ref{tab:time}.
-This indicates training with complete communication network would take a significant amount of time compared to Sparse-<5> to reach the same performance level.
+Using the star graph decomposition reduces the training cost significantly for a large number of robots.
+We evaluate the extra training time used for Complete-<5> to reach the same performance level of Star-<5> as in the first row of Table. \ref{table:scale}.
+The result in Table. \ref{tab:time} indicates once the number of robots increases, the extra training time need for the model with a complete communication network increases drastically.
+Using star graph decomposition can save a significant amount of time since it is trained with only a few robots ($N \geq \delta$), and it preserves the high performance with a large number of robots.